-Note: Refer to the "CPR Breathing" section in Section 8.8 of this manual for instructions on how to change the factory default setting.
+Note: Refer to "CPR Breathing" in Section 6.8 of this manual for instructions on how to change the factory default setting.

 When this Information Softkey Icon is present on the screen, the user may press the corresponding softkey button for additional information with video instruction.
 To exit, press the softkey button again.